While studying at UCD, you have 4 main options for accommodation:

-Public transport: Check our commuter guide, and pick a place close to a bus/Luas/DART line that services UCD.
+Public transport: Pick a place close to a bus/Luas/DART line that services UCD.

 There are no legal limits for how much a landlord can request for a deposit, but the norm is the equivalent to one month of rent.
-You should not part form your deposit unless you are happy with the property and have made sure you are not being scammed!
+You should not pay your deposit until you are happy with the property and have made sure you are not being scammed.

 Top two facts about leases:

-If you live in Digs, you’re not entitled to most of the rights of a tenant, so it is extra important that you sign some kind of agreement with your landlord, just so ye both know where you stand!
+2. If you live in Digs, you’re not entitled to most of the rights of a tenant, so it is extra important that you sign some kind of agreement with your landlord, just so you both know where you stand.

 If your landlord doesn’t want to sign a lease: that’s dodgy.

-Signing a lease makes life so very much less stressful down the line.
+Signing a lease makes life less stressful down the line.
 You’ll have a document to refer to when you have a disagreement between housemates, or between tenant and landlord.